What is Conversational AI — A Detailed Guide You Need in 2023

 1. AI chatbot: AI chatbots are powered by machine learning algorithms and can learn from customer interactions to improve their responses over time.
 They use NLP to understand user messages and respond appropriately and can handle complex queries and tasks.

-2. Rule-based chatbot: rule-based chatbots are programmed to respond to specific keywords or phrases.
+2. Rule-based chatbot: Rule-based chatbots are programmed to respond to specific keywords or phrases.
 They use a set of predetermined rules to provide responses to customer queries.
 Rule-based chatbots are less sophisticated than AI chatbots but can still provide basic support to customers.

-3. Hybrid chatbot: hybrid chatbots combine the features of AI and rule-based chatbots.
+3. Hybrid chatbot: Hybrid chatbots combine the features of AI and rule-based chatbots.
 They use a combination of machine learning algorithms and predetermined rules to provide responses to customer queries.
 Hybrid chatbots are more advanced than rule-based chatbots but less sophisticated than AI chatbots.

 Voice technologies

-Voice technology in conversational AI employ voice recognition and synthesis to interact with customers.
+Voice technology in conversational AI employs voice recognition and synthesis to interact with customers.
 They are typically used through devices such as smart speakers or virtual assistants.
 Two major types of voice technologies that are in use now are as follows:

 1. Voice bots: Voice bots use voice recognition and synthesis to communicate with customers and have extensive conversations.
 They are typically used through devices such as smart speakers or virtual assistants.
 In the context of customer care, voice bots are more like rule-based chatbots that have a predetermined set of voice prompts and responses and might not be very useful if the customer requests for info outside of this scope.